 The 555 foot Washington Monument is hard to miss from many vantage points in the city.
 Plan to visit the grounds to walk around and see the reflecting pool.

-If you want to ascend the magnificent obelisk, you’ll need to request tickets 1 day in advance.
-This is tricky because there’s a high possibility you’ll be traveling and distracted when these tickets become available.
-They are sold out in minutes, so be ready and logged into your recreation.gov account.
+If you want to ascend the magnificent obelisk, you’ll need tickets.
+Some tickets are available 30 days in advance, with additional inventory available online 1 day in advance at 10am.
+These tickets are sold out in minutes, so be ready and logged into your recreation.gov account.
+Same day tickets are also available in person only starting at 8:45am.

 Others DC Sights to Consider with Teens